-All dual credit courses, including those taught by high school personnel employed as adjunct faculty, must conclude on the term end date specified on the academic calendar so that grades are reported on time.
+All dual credit courses including those taught by high school personnel employed as adjunct faculty must conclude on the term end date specified on the academic calendar so that grades are reported on time.

-Institutional Effectiveness & S.L.O.
-Assessment
+INSTITUTIONAL EFFECTIVENESS & S.L.O.
+ASSESSMENT

 All Institutional Effectiveness guidelines under Section IV.
 Course Information apply to dual credit courses.
-Faculty should confer with division chairperson/program director to ensure familiarity with the department, division, or program assessment plan, and that appropriate or required assessment methods are incorporated into all courses.
-Chairs/Directors may require faculty to use specific or common assessment methods and record student success data related to the assessment plan.
+Faculty should confer with division chairpersons to ensure familiarity with the department, division, or program assessment plan, and that appropriate or required assessment methods are incorporated into all courses.
+Division chairpersons may require faculty to use specific or common assessment methods and record student success data related to the assessment plan.